burak0x01/findsecret/README.md

 ### ToDo
 - [ ] New input - Domain list
-- [ ] Relative url support for domain input
+- [ ] Relative url for domain input